harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ::checkbox
 Play with Nuxt 3: [nuxt.new](https://nuxt.new)
 #tip
-Create a new fresh Nuxt 3 project and have a play around with it.
+Create a new fresh Nuxt 3 project and play around with it.
 This will help you get a feel for the new features and how they work.
 ::

 ::checkbox